fablestudio/comfydeploy/README.md

 ### Credits

-A list of credits that got us here (doesn't go in order) Comfy, Nick, Karrix, Jeff, Edgar, Ecjojo, Brad, Aashay and Semil, Jon, Choco, Modal, Vercel, Triton, Emmanuel, and many more.
+A list of credits that got us here (doesn't go in order) Comfy, Nick, Karrix, Jeff, Edgar, Ecjojo, Brad, Aashay and Semil, Jon, Choco, Modal, Vercel, Triton, Emmanuel, Julien, and many more.

 ---